git-ftp/git-ftp/INSTALL.md

 ## Windows

-There are at least two ways to install git-ftp on Windows.
+There are at least three ways to install git-ftp on Windows.

 - Using cygwin
 - Using msysgit (recommended)
+- Uning Git Bash (Verified)

 ### cygwin